 Applicants must not have any other source of medication coverage.
 This includes: governmental institutions, national programs, social security, private funds or foundations, private insurance or coverage from any other source.
 Applicants must lack of economic means to purchase the medication.

-Applicants must have a treating doctor for the HIV or AIDS status.
+Applicants must have a treating doctor for the HIV status.

 Periodic submission of results of CD4 count, viral load and medical reports is required in order to maintain coverage and continuity of the drug supply.
 Once every 6 months (biannually).